 Bogarin Wildlife Trail in La Fortuna location

-The Bogarin Trail is in La Fortuna, 1 kilometer west of the La Fortuna park and church.
+The Bogarin Trail is in La Fortuna, 1 kilometer (.62 miles) west of the La Fortuna park and church.

 This trail has a very interesting history.
 This unique property used to be 100% cattle farm a couple decades ago.
 No trees, no rainforest, no wildlife.